Jim Dyer | Principal

 With a special expertise on foreign policy and defense issues, Jim handled legislative affairs for the US Department of State for two years and later served as a budget consultant to the Secretary of the Navy.
 Gaining experience in the private sector, Jim has also directed government relations for the Philip Morris Companies, Inc., and for the Power Systems Division of United Technologies Corp.

 Jim served as senior adviser at the Center for Strategic and International Studies, is a member of the Council on Foreign Relations and holds the distinguished public service award from the US Navy.
-He is a member of the board of directors for Ford’s Theater and the Chairman’s Advisory Board at the US Institute for Peace, and also serves on the boards of the National Zoo and the US Capitol Historic Society.
+He is a member of the board of directors for Ford’s Theater, Signature Theatre and the Chairman’s Advisory Board at the US Institute for Peace, and also serves on the board of the Partnership for a Secure America.

 Jim holds a B.A. from the University of Scranton and has done graduate work in legislative affairs at George Washington University.
 He holds an honorary Doctor of Humane Letters from the University of Scranton.